locka99/opcua/docs/setup.md

 ## Windows

-The preferred way to build OPC UA is with MSYS2 but you can use Microsoft Visual Studio 201x if you manually install OpenSSL.
+Rust supports two compiler backends - gcc or MSVC.
+The preferred way to build OPC UA is with gcc and MSYS2 but you can also use Microsoft Visual Studio 201x if you manually install OpenSSL.

 ### MSYS2